 Undergraduates reading for the Degree of Bachelor of Arts must attend the prescribed lectures in each subject of their course.
-Where a student wishes to be absent from lectures application should be made to the Head of the School concerned.
+Applications for exemption from attendance or for leave of absence should be made to the Registrar on forms obtained from and lodged at the Admissions Office.